Wigner function shapelets: Symplectic representation of astronomical images: Practical usage in image analyses

 \subsection{Choice of \texorpdfstring{$\lambdabar$}{lambda-bar}}

-The parameter $\lambdabar$ fixes the canonical relation between the image--plane angle $\btheta$ and its conjugate momentum $\bptheta$.
-In practice, $\lambdabar$ sets the phase--space cell area, like $(2\pi\lambdabar^2)$ that you regard as one resolvable unit: smaller cells overfit noise, larger cells smear morphology (spirals, bars, bulges).
-Most importantly, $\lambdabar$ provides the quantisation scale of a galaxy image, where the LG eigenmodes take part, as well as the WFS.
+The parameter $\lambdabar$ fixes the canonical relation between the image-plane angle $\btheta$ and its conjugate momentum $\bptheta$.
+In practice, $\lambdabar$ sets the phase-space cell area, like $(2\pi\lambdabar^2)$ is regard as one resolvable unit: smaller cells overfit noise, while larger cells smear morphology (spirals, bars, and bulges).
+Most importantly, $\lambdabar$ provides the quantization scale of a galaxy image, where the LG eigenmodes take part, as well as the WFS.
 In what follows, we argue what $\lambdabar$ should be.